 I’ll start with our favorite family-oriented things to do in Austin Texas…

-It has many fun activities for families, including the Barton Springs Pool that I talk about below, the Zilker Park train ride, a playground for the little ones, and canoe rentals.
+It has many fun activities for families, like the Zilker Park train ride, a playground for the little ones, and canoe rentals.
+Barton Springs Pool, that I talk about below, is there as well.

 When we go to Zilker Park, we spend the whole day there!